 Pain Management, Spine, & Sports Medicine Physicians located in Parsippany, NJ

 If non-surgical treatments or even surgery have failed to relieve your chronic pain, spinal cord stimulation can stop the signals from ever reaching your brain, so you don’t perceive them.
-At Interventional Pain Consultants in Parsippany and Brick, New Jersey, Mehul Shah, DO, Andrew Sim, MD, Ketan Patel, MD, and the team can place a spinal cord stimulator and teach you to use it effectively for pain relief.
+At Interventional Pain Consultants in Parsippany, New Jersey, Kevin Elaahi, MD, Benjamin Kim, MD, and the team can place a spinal cord stimulator and teach you to use it effectively for pain relief.
 To see if spinal cord stimulation is the right course of treatment for you, call Interventional Pain Consultants, or book online today.

 Spinal cord stimulation is a treatment method for various types of chronic pain that works by affecting the pain signals traveling through your spinal cord toward your brain.
 You perceive pain no matter where it occurs because it reaches your brain in this manner, so stopping or manipulating it along its track can sufficiently relieve it with no need for medications.